-- Austin has over 35,000 acres of water recreation areas, parks and preserves and exceeds national guidelines for acres of parkland per person. - Austin's park area has doubled in size over the past two decades, but funding and maintenance has not kept pace with growth.
-The Parks and Recreation Department's operations and maintenance budget is \$20 per capita which is lower than the national average of \$91 per capita. - Austin has more than 115 miles of trails, of which 74 miles are hike-and-bike trails. - An additional 26 parks and preserves are managed by Travis County. - The Balcones Canyonland Preserve is a 30,428-acre system of endangered species habitat owned and managed by Travis County, the City of Austin, The Nature Conservancy, the Lower Colorado River Authority, and Travis Audubon Society.
+- Austin has over 35,000 acres of water recreation areas, parks and preserves and exceeds national guidelines for acres of parkland per person. - Austin's park area has daubled in size over the past two decades, but funding and maintenance has not kept pace with growth.
+The Parks and Recreation Department's operations and maintenance budget is \$20 per capita which is lower than the national average of \$91 per capita. - Austin has more than 115 miles of trails, of which are 74 miles are hike-and-bike trails. - An additional 26 parks and preserves are managed by Travis County. - The Balcones Canyonland Preserve is a 30,428-acre system of endangered species habitat owned and managed by Travis County, the City of Austin, The Nature Conservancy, the Lower Colorada River Authority and Travis Audubon Society. - There is a need for mare parkland within walking distance af homes in many established neighborhoods, particularly in far south, narth-central, nartheast and southeast Austin, and a variety of parkland types, including neighborhood parks and wildlife habitat in the southwestern, northern, nartheastern and northwestern parts af the city and extraterritorial jurisdiction.